chengguangnan/vine/README.md

 # Vine

-This gem let you access and update nested Hash and List structures straightforwardly.
+This gem let you quickly access and update nested Hash and List structures using a dot notation string.

 ### Example